takala-jp/zabbix-proxmox/README.md

   * Low Level Discovery of cluster nodes
   * Collects cluster quorum and nodes status, overall cluster and nodes RAM/CPU usage and KSM sharing, vRAM allocation and usage, vCPU and vHDD allocations, number of VMs and LXC containers running or stopped.
+  * Low Level Discovery of storage and storage utilization

 ## Installation